dalenguyen/firebase-wordpress-docs/docs/work-with-firebaseui-web.rst

 .. role:: red

-This feature will help to you register, login and logout on WordPress with your Firebase Users. :red:`However, this won't let your users login to WordPress Dashboard`.
+This feature will help to you register, login and logout on WordPress with your Firebase Users. :red:`However, this won't let your users login to WordPress Dashboard.
+If you want to sync the Users between two systems, please read the WordPress User Integration section in this guide`.

 Before showing the `FirebaseUI Web <https://github.com/firebase/firebaseui-web>`_ on your WordPress, you need to enable sign-in options in *Firebase > Authentication*